top of page

 Someone holding an Apple AirTag

-Whilst AirTags weren’t designed to track your dog, you could use them for this purpose.
-After all they are a cheap, very user friendly and a reliable option with exceptionally long battery life.
+Whilst AirTags weren't designed specifically to track your dog, they're a low-cost, user-friendly and reliable option with exceptionally long battery life.
+We look at the pros and cons compared to GPS trackers below.

-1. Can I use an AirTag to Track my Dog ?
+Can I use an AirTag to Track my Dog?

 But they also have critical weaknesses that may make them unsuitable for some dog lovers.
 Before you decide, let's take a look at how AirTags work versus traditional GPS trackers.